JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Amazon Web Services Red Hat 8
 -----------------------------

-Use a c6i.4xlarge instance or larger if running out of memory with AMI "skylab-6.0.0-redhat8" (ami-MISSING in region us-east-1, ami-01fcf5d75ced5a046 in region us-east-2).
+Use a c6i.4xlarge instance or larger if running out of memory with AMI "skylab-6.0.0-redhat8" (ami-059d445a90ad8b792 in region us-east-1, ami-01fcf5d75ced5a046 in region us-east-2).

 For ``spack-stack-1.5.0``, run: